What is Black Friday?

 Black Friday and Buyer Behaviour

 Even your method of payment can have an impact on how your mind processes shopping activity.
 Paying by card, especially credit, fools the brain into thinking that you haven’t spent a penny, whereas when you hand over your hard earned cash, you feel a sense of physical loss and your brain registers what is happening.
 Paying by cash is also known to increase the buyers emotional attachment to their purchase, as opposed to paying by card.
-Physical distancing restrictions in place in shops, this year will mean more and more consumers are shopping online, making card payments the norm, which will potentially end up in more money being spent despite the pandemic and impending recession.
-As our move towards a cashless society has been accelerated this year, it will be interesting to see the effect this has on buying behaviour and if online shopping is set to take over for good.
+As our move towards a cashless society has accelerated in recent years, it will be interesting to see the effect this has on buying behaviour and if online shopping is set to take over for good.

 Having a deep understanding of consumer psychology is key to the success of any marketing strategy.
-Our programme here at Fabric will teach you how to place your consumer at the centre of your strategy, while also achieving those all-important business goals.
+Fabric will teach you how to place your consumer at the centre of your strategy, while also achieving those all-important business goals.

 Like this?
 Sign up to our newsletter and get the latest tips, guides and advice delivered straight to your inbox.